Jump-Start Reinforcement Learning: Jump-Start Reinforcement Learning

 \begin{theorem}[Informal] Under Assumption~\ref{assp:ref_policy_i} and an appropriate choice of $\mathsf{TrainPolicy}$ and $\mathsf{EvaluatePolicy}$, JSRL in Algorithm~\ref{alg:JSRL} guarantees a suboptimality of $O(CH^{5/2}S^{1/2}A/T^{1/2})$ for tabular MDP; and a near-optimal bound up to factor of $C\cdot \mathsf{poly}(H)$ for MDP with general function approximation. \end{theorem}

-To achieve a polynonmial bound for JSRL, it suffices to take $\mathsf{TrainPolicy}$ as $\epsilon$-greedy.
+To achieve a polynomial bound for JSRL, it suffices to take $\mathsf{TrainPolicy}$ as $\epsilon$-greedy.
 This is in sharp contrast to Theorem~\ref{thm:lower_bound}, where $\epsilon$-greedy suffers from exponential sample complexity.
-As discussed in the related work section, although a polynomial and even near-optimal bound can be achieved by many optimism-based methods~\cite{jin2018q, ouyang2017learning}, the \method~algorithm does not require constructing a bonus function for uncertainty quantification, and can be implemented easily based on na\"ive $\epsilon$-greedy methods.
+As is discussed in the related work section, although polynomial and even near-optimal bound can be achieved by many optimism-based methods~\cite{jin2018q, ouyang2017learning}, the JSRL algorithm does not require constructing a bonus function for uncertainty quantification, and can be implemented easily based on na\"ive $\epsilon$-greedy methods.

+Furthermore, although we focus on analyzing the simplified JSRL which only updates policy $\pi$ at current guide steps $h+1$, in practice we run a JSRL algorithm as in Algorithm~\ref{alg:JSRL}, which updates all policies after step $h+1$.
+This is the main difference between our proposed algorithm and PSDP.
 For a formal statement and more discussion related to Theorem~\ref{thm:JSRL_main_i}, please refer to Appendix~\ref{appendix:upper_bound}.